User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Estimation of Channel State Information

 In a user-centric cell-free MIMO network, a high mobility profile requires the user to update its serving clusters very often.
 This will produce a lot of signaling overhead and delays which will affect the effective throughput.
 The effect of this recurrent change on the performance is still not known.
 In conventional fourth generation LTE networks, the handover process has a latency on the order of about $45$-$50$ ms~\cite{3GPP:TR36.881, zhang2020seamless}, however, this duration could be longer for cell-free networks because the user can be served by many transmitters, i.e., DUs, which are themselves controlled by many CUs.

 In general, mobility dependent handover schemes that involve identifying high-mobility users~\cite{504082} could be a candidate to improve the handover process in user-centric cell-free networks.
-In this regard, mobility models used in conventional networks could be also helpful; trace-based and synthetic models, such as the random waypoint (RWP)~\cite{johnson1996dynamic}, can be used to emulate mobile users~\cite{roy2011handbook, 5343061}.
+To model the mobility of the users, mobility models used in conventional networks are helpful; trace-based and synthetic models, such as the random waypoint (RWP)~\cite{johnson1996dynamic}, can be used to emulate mobile users~\cite{roy2011handbook, 5343061}.
 Metrics such as, handoff rate~\cite{Ravi7006787}, sojourn time~\cite{6477064}, and handoff probability~\cite{6477064}, which were developed initially for conventional networks can be redefined for cell-free networks.
 We note that the handoff probability can be interpreted as the probability that the serving BS does not remain the best candidate in one user's movement period.

 A study of the SE is performed in~\cite{CSIAgingzheng2020cell} under the assumptions of channel aging and a cell-free massive MIMO system.
 Interestingly, using a cell-free massive MIMO framework provides better performance than the small-cell network architecture in both static and mobile scenarios.
 The authors also employ some fractional power control to improve the system performance.
 The system model uses a time-multiplexed pilot scheme to maintain the orthogonality of the pilots in the presence of channel aging, however, it is still not known if better pilot design can be obtained.
 Furthermore, the study in~\cite{RicianFadingPhaseShifts8809413} partially addresses mobility, because it studies the performance assuming Rician fading with phase shift of the LoS component.
 We note that the a phase shift of the LoS component of the channel can change due to user mobility and hardware effects such as phase noise.